 Your image’s alt text will give an indicator to Google what your page is about.
-In the first image in your post, you should change the alt text to the post’s focus keyword.
-For other images, use keywords that are variations of your target keyword, or describe the image.
+Your images should use keywords that are variations of your target keyword as well as describe the image.

 The File Name

-Your image file name can help your image rank in Google image search, which can bring your site some additional traffic.
+Your image file name can help your image rank in Google image search, which can bring your website some additional traffic.

 24. No-Follow Any Affiliate Links

 A lot of websites use affiliate links to generate revenue.
-These links are used to track commissions when you recommend a product, service, or course.
+These links are used to track commission when you recommend a product, service, or course.

 But, using too many of these links is frowned upon by Google.
-If you’re using affiliate links, then you can disguise them, while making sure they’re no-follow by using a plugin called Pretty Links.
+If you’re using a lot of affiliate links, then you can disguise them, while making sure they’re no-follow.
+You can do this by using a plugin called Pretty Links.

-Install and activate the plugin, then navigate to Pretty Link › Options on your left-hand sidebar.
+Install and activate this plugin, then navigate to Pretty Link -> Options on your left-hand sidebar.

-To make sure all of your affiliate links are no-follow, make sure to check the ‘Add nofollow to link’ under the Link Defaults setting.
+To make sure all of your affiliate links are no-follow, make sure to check the Enable No Follow under the Default Link Options.